Seneliux/librephotos-semi-docker/README.md

 cd librephotos-semi-docker

 ```
-In case of **NOT USING** some services on the host machine, copy these from upstream [librephotos-docker](https://github.com/LibrePhotos/librephotos-docker "Librephotos docker") github repository.
+In case of **NOT USING** some services on the host machine, copy these from upstream [librephotos-docker](https://github.com/LibrePhotos/librephotos-docker "Librephotos docker") github repository (here is not updated):

 #### REDIS server
 ```